 Car insurance is certain to play a part in any claim that's made after a car accident.
 Colorado, like most states, requires vehicle owners to maintain certain minimum amounts of liability coverage.
 So, understanding the Colorado auto insurance rules is essential to any potential car accident case.

-So a car accident needs to be reported in Colorado (to the nearest office of the local police or sheriff's department) even if no one was hurt, as long as one or more vehicles incurred even a very minor amount of damage.
-As you might imagine, that means almost every accident needs to be reported.
+So, a crash needs to be reported (to the nearest office of the local police or sheriff's department, according to Colorado law) even if no one was hurt, as long as one or more vehicles incurred even a slight amount of damage.
+As you might imagine, this means almost every accident needs to be reported in Colorado.